pendrag/EmoEvalEs/README.md

 # EmoEvalEs

 Files are encrypted and password-protected.
-Participants of the [EmoEvalEs](https://competitions.codalab.org/competitions/28682) task at IberLEF will be notified with the password to gain access to data.
+Participants of the [EmoEvalEs](https://competitions.codalab.org/competitions/28682) task at IberLEF will be notified through Codalab competition's forum with the password to gain access to data.

 Files: